UMR-CNRM/tflowclient/README.md

 various workflow schedulers.
 For now, only ``SMS`` is supported: see the ``bin/tflowclient_cdp.py`` executable.

+The default display is a tree-view of the workload currently being managed by the workflow scheduler.
+An alternative display/"app" is available and can be trigger by adding `-a Cancel`` on the command-line: it allows to select several root nodes and to cancel (i.e. delete) them.

 ## Requirements & Dependencies

 The ``tflowclient`` package is only compatible with Python >= 3.7.